JonasEmrich/vg-beat-detectors/README.md

 # Quick Start

-In the following, the basic usage of the ???FastNVG??? and ???FastWHVG??? detectors \[1\] is illustrated, which utilize the natural visibility graph (NVG) and weighted horizontal visibility graph (WHVG), respectively.
+In the following, the basic usage of the 'FastNVG' and 'FastWHVG' detectors \[1\] is illustrated, which utilize the natural visibility graph (NVG) and weighted horizontal visibility graph (WHVG), respectively.

-The package provides for both detectors an identically named class that is initialized with the *sampling frequency* ???fs??? of the given ECG signal.
+The package provides for both detectors an identically named class that is initialized with the *sampling frequency* 'fs' of the given ECG signal.
 R-peaks can then be determined by calling the detectors `find_peaks(ecg)` method and passing the ECG signal.